Hurricane Nora on track to skirt along Mexico’s coast

 Nora was expected to start weakening as it blows further north toward the Arizona border region.

-It was centered about 140 miles south of Cabo Corrientes, the point jutting into the Pacific south of Puerto Vallarta, and it was heading to the north at 12 mph.
+It was centered about 95 miles south of Cabo Corrientes, the point jutting into the Pacific south of Puerto Vallarta and it was heading to the north at 12 mph.

-The Hurricane Center said some areas along the west coast of Mexico could see rainfall totals 8 to 12 inches (20 to 30 centimeters) with isolated maximums still higher.
+The Hurricane Center said some areas along the west coast of Mexico could see rainfall totals 8 to 12 inches with isolated maximums still higher.

-Baja California Sur state could see 4 to 8 inches of rain, with more in isolated spots.

 Send questions/comments to the editors.